-An Act of Congress in 1790 established the city now known as Washington, District of Columbia as the seat of the federal government.
+An Act of Congress in 1790 established the city now known as Washington, District of Columbia, as the seat of the federal government.
 George Washington and city planner Pierre L’Enfant chose the site for the president’s house and staged a contest to find a builder.
 Although Washington picked the winner—Irishman James Hoban—he was the only president never to live in the White House.
 The structure took 8 years to build, starting in 1792, when its cornerstone was laid.
 Its facade is made of the same stone used to construct the Capitol.
 The mansion quickly became known as the “White House,” thanks to the limestone whitewashing applied to the walls to protect them, later replaced by white lead paint in 1818.
 In 1814, during the War of 1812, the British set fire to the White House and gutted the interior; the exterior managed to endure only because a rainstorm extinguished the fire.
-What you see today is Hoban’s basic creation: a building modeled after an Irish country house (in fact, Hoban had in mind the house of the Duke of Leinster in Dublin).
+What you see today is Hoban’s basic creation: a building modeled after an Irish country house.

-Note: Tours of the White House exit from the North Portico.
-Before you descend the front steps, look to your left to find the window whose sandstone sill remains unpainted as a reminder both of the 1814 fire and of the White House’s survival.
+Insider tip: Tours of the White House exit from the North Portico.
+Before you descend the front steps, look to your left to see the window whose sandstone still remains unpainted as a reminder of the 1814 fire.

 Additions over the years have included the South Portico in 1824, the North Portico in 1829, and electricity in 1891, during Benjamin Harrison’s presidency.
 In 1902, repairs and refurnishing of the White House cost nearly $500,000.
 No other great change took place until Harry Truman’s presidency, when the interior was completely renovated after the leg of Margaret Truman’s piano cut through the dining room ceiling.
 The Trumans lived at Blair House across the street for nearly 4 years while the White House interior was shored up with steel girders and concrete.